Why failure teaches success

 • Failure forces you to analyze and think introspectively

-Repeated failings teach success because it will force you to think introspectively in order to analyze what went wrong so that we can prevent the same thing from happening in the future.
-This’ll give you the best possible chance at achievement.
+Repeated failings teach success because it will force you to think introspectively to analyze what went wrong so that we can prevent the same thing from happening in the future.
+This will give you the best possible chance at achievement.

 If everything goes right from the very start, then chances are large that we learn very little.
 We would certainly acquire less knowledge than we would have if we had experienced disappointment along the way.